bcgov/nr-forest-client/cypress/README.md

     The below list of instructions can be used in any of the steps, such as `Given`, `When`, `Then`, `And` or `But`.
 They are case sensitive and should be used as they are.

+Also, to speed up the process and avoid credentials being leaked everywhere, we have a special instruction that will be used to login using some specific user types.
+This instruction uses the `annotation` and it should be used at the `scenario` level.
+For more information, please refer to the [credentials](#credentials) topic below.

 Here's a list of instructions that are already implemented and can be used:

 | Step            | Variables          | Description                     | Example            |